Italy’s New Government Will Face Difficulty Retaining Support

 Italy's Prime Minister Giuseppe Conte is a headache for Brussels.
 Photo: AP

-Last Friday, nearly three months after the parliamentary elections on 4 March, Italy acquired new government.
+Last Friday, nearly three months after the parliamentary elections on 4 March, Italy acquired a new government.
 It was an event that put an end to a political crisis which, in the final week, had threatened to turn into a full-blown constitutional crisis, and which broke new ground in a number of other ways besides.

 In the first place, observers were struck by the amount of time it all took.
 Actually, this was not as unusual as one might think: the current German coalition took almost six months to assemble, and the last Spanish government over four.
 But it was a record for post-war Italy where negotiations have required 32 days on average, almost three times less than it took this time.

 These negotiations were so difficult because none of the assumptions previously underlying government formation applied any longer.
 Prior to 1994, it was understood that the mainstream parties would simply coalesce on the basis of their relative seat shares to exclude the large Communist Party on the left and the neo-fascists on the right.
 From 1994 governments were formed by whichever of the two – center-left and center-right – coalitions had won an absolute majority of parliamentary seats.
-Now, no party or coalition had majority, and neither was there any large, left or right, extreme party that would drive mainstream parties together.
+Now, no party or coalition had a majority, and neither was there any large, left or right, extreme party that would drive mainstream parties together.

 Misconception